List of Stevie Ray Vaughan concert tours: Couldn't Stand the Weather Tour (1984)

 In support of Double Trouble's second full-length studio album, Couldn't Stand the Weather, the band embarked on the Couldn't Stand the Weather Tour, which began in January 1984 and ran until the end of the year.
 Destinations included North America, Europe, Australia, and New Zealand.
-During the European, Double Trouble performed at the Lorelei open-air theatre in Germany broadcast on Rockpalast, which had a television audience of an estimated forty-one million.
+During the European, Double Trouble performed at the Lorelei open-air theatre in West Germany broadcast on Rockpalast, which had a television audience of an estimated forty-one million.
 The tour included a sold-out performance at Carnegie Hall and featured many special guests including the Roomful of Blues horn section, Dr. John, Jimmie Vaughan, Angela Strehli, and George Rains.
 Double Trouble's record label, Epic Records, reportedly refused to film the concert for financial reasons.
 Epic instead recorded the entire show, posthumously released as Live at Carnegie Hall.
 The band followed with a tour in Australia and New Zealand, performing two shows at the Sydney Opera House, then concluded with a final leg in North America.